WikiEducationFoundation/WikiEduDashboard/docs/user_roles.md

 about this.
 If you are working on Wikipedia edits, be aware that live public edits can be made on Wikipedia, and you are responsible for the content of them.

+### Blocked users

+A user who is blocked from editing Wikipedia may still log in to the Dashboard, and the system can still attempt to make edits on their behalf; the edits that fail due to a block are logged to Sentry.

 ## Admin permissions

 You probably want to give your main account admin permissions for the dashboard.